 American Thicket is an improvised music and poetry project led by pianist, composer and poet Eliot Cardinaux.
 The band creates surrealistic landscapes and narrative tone poems, with through-composed instrumental chorales and improvised interludes interspersed throughout.
 Incorporating influences from jazz, free music, modern classical idioms, and folk musics, the group improvises freely off of poems written by Cardinaux, teasing out the vivid verbal images in sound.
 In the tradition of all American folk musics, oral traditions and the blues, the poems tell stories through the allegory of self vs. other.
 Influences include Albert Camus, Mahmoud Darwish, Yusef Komunyakaa, John Ashbery, Joe Maneri and Eric Dolphy.

 The album is available on CD through the Loyal Label website:

 Magpie: Six Feet on Solid Ground

 Eliot Cardinaux – piano, voice, poetry / Asger Thomsen – bass, objects / Jeppe Høi Justesen – drums, percussion, cymbals

 Having met during a two-week festival stint in Boston organized by their pianist in conjunction with Danish drum legend Kresten Osgood, and later again at a festival put together by their bassist in Copenhagen, Asger Thomsen, Eliot Cardinaux, and Jeppe Høi Justesen are naturally inclined to support one another.
 Much of their music is loose, the ensemble’s warmth and conversational approach to free-improvisation threading a dialogue through the many resilient personae of their poet’s palette.

-Magpie soon offers up its first recorded effort as a trio, a brutally honest call to attention, with “Six Feet on Solid Ground.”
+Magpie soon offers up its first recorded effort as a trio on vinyl, a brutally honest call to attention, with “Six Feet on Solid Ground.”
 Stay tuned!